 Abbr.
-Full name Description Design for Manufacture/Delivery DFD Design for Deployment This should include the structure to aid in delivery coordination, ease of installation and documentation readiness.
+Full name Description Design Design for Manufacture/Delivery DFD Design for Deployment This should include the structure to aid in delivery coordination, ease of installation and documentation readiness.
 Ensure the product is structured to be easy to identify upon receipt and order by the end user.
-DFM Design for Manufacturability Guideline for designing new or revising existing designs of Printed Circuit Boards and Printed Circuit Board Assemblies and fabricated sheet metal part piece parts.
-It can reduce overall product costs and improve factory efficiency.
+DFM Design for Manufacturability Guideline for designing new or revising existing designs of Printed Circuit Boards and Printed Circuit Board Assemblies and fabricated sheet metal piece parts during the product design phase, allowing potential defects to be identified prior to manufacturing.
+This methodology is focused on manufacturing cost and improved factory efficiency.
 DFP Design for Procurement Design the product to ensure that both the initial cost and total cost of ownership are optimized.
 Design the product to ensure multiple sources of supply are identified for all components where possible.
 Perform risk assessments on single source items and long lead time items.
 Reduce components number and system complexity to minimize the product and maintenance cost while improving the reliability of the product.